EMDR Therapy for Emotional Neglect and CPTSD in Adults

 Being deeply seen and understood.

-You may relate to CPTSD if you experience:
+You may relate to this if you experience:

 These patterns are not random.

-They often reflect a nervous system that adapted to environments where emotional support was inconsistent, unavailable, or unpredictable.
+They often reflect a nervous system that adapted to environments where emotional support was inconsistent, unavailable, or unpredictable — including environments shaped by emotionally immature or unavailable caregiving.

 *You Do Not Have to Call It CPTSD for This to Apply